-To say the supply chain is in a state of upheaval would be a severe understatement.
-Retailers and distributors are struggling to keep shelves stocked.
+To say the supply chain is still in a state of upheaval would be an understatement.
+Retailers and distributors continue to struggle to keep shelves stocked with some key goods.
 Transportation bottlenecks continue to cause delivery delays.
-Many manufacturers have been deemed non-essential and forced to shut down, while others have shifted production to create personal protective equipment.
+While most manufacturers that had been deemed non-essential and were forced to shut down have reopened they now suffer from labor shortages.
 Food suppliers are experiencing financial strain as they try to shift production away from closed restaurants and toward consumer needs.
 E-commerce orders have skyrocketed, with even giants like Amazon and Walmart failing to keep essential goods in stock.

 With these and other factors in play across the supply chain, the short-term impact of the novel coronavirus on the industrial real estate sector has been challenging and unpredictable.
 Just like every other industry, industrial real estate has taken some unexpected hits.
 However, long-term projections for industrial real estate suggest the sector may recover quicker than most.
 “Even amidst these uncertain times, the commercial real estate, logistics, and 3PL sectors have demonstrated incredible stability,” says Frank P. Crivello, Chairman & Founder of Phoenix Investors, Phoenix Logistics’ affiliate.
 This blog will discuss some of the short- and long-term effects of COVID-19 on U.S. industrial real estate.